torvalds/linux/Documentation/media/uapi/dvb/dmx-set-filter.rst

-be a ”one-shot” filter, i.e. if the filtering operation should be stopped after the first section is received, and whether the filtering operation should be started immediately (without waiting for a DMX_START ioctl call).
+be a ”one-shot” filter, i.e. if the filtering operation should be stopped after the first section is received, and whether the filtering operation should be started immediately (without waiting for a :ref:`DMX_START` ioctl call).
 If a filter was previously set-up, this filter will be canceled, and the receive buffer will be flushed.

 Return Value